NSLog0/java-image-processing-algorithm/README.md

 # Image Processing with java
 ##About this project
-This code I was developed on 3-4 years ago, When I study on junior in University.
-My purpose to use in Senior project, So now I don't work about image processing field anymore, I decided to open for everyone who interested in image processing to lean form my code.
+The code I was developing on 3-4 years ago, While I studied on Third years in University.
+My purpose is to use the code in Senior project.
+Now I don't work in image processing field anymore.
+I decided to open code for everyone who is interesting in image processing.
+I want people to lean from my code.

-This project develop on pure java, basic concept about image processing and basic mathematical formula
+This project develop by using java, image processing concept and basic mathematical formula

-#What's inside the project
+#What's inside the project.
 ###Image2D.java
 Main class, show example to use function